Last modified on October 29th, 2024

 Hyperbola

 Let us imagine a person holding two strings, each tied to a different peg in the ground.
-Now, if we stretch these strings to their maximum length while keeping them taut and then move a pencil around in such a way that the difference in distance from the pencil to each peg is always the same, the shape that forms is called a hyperbola.
+Now, if we stretch these strings to their maximum length while keeping them taut and then move a pencil around it in such a way that the difference in distance from the pencil to each peg is constant, the shape that forms is called a hyperbola.

 Mathematically, a hyperbola is a type of conic section that results when a plane intersects both halves of a double right circular cone at an angle.
 This intersection of the plane and cone generates two unbounded curves that are mirror images.
 These curves, known as branches, together form the hyperbola.